Chatrak: Controversy

-A scene in Chatrak with explicit frontal nudity has caused uproar in India, especially in Kolkata, where the film was mainly shot.
+A scene in Chatrak with explicit frontal nudity caused uproar in India, especially in Kolkata, where the film was mainly shot.
 A version without the sexually explicit scene was arranged to be shown in the 2011 Kolkata Film Festival.

 Director Jayasundara admitted that there are several versions of Chatrak, and some do not contain the sex scene.
 He also admitted that he was surprised to witness negative feedback due to the inclusion of such sex scene in his film.